 - On-chip monitoring of physical attacks

-The proceedings of the previous edition of PROOFS are available online in the EPiC Series in Computing.
-We plan to publish this year's proceedings in the same open access series.
-Additionally, revised versions of the accepted papers are published in a special issue of the Journal of Cryptographic Engineering (JCEN).
+The proceedings of the 2018 edition of PROOFS are available online in the Kalpa Publications in Computing open access series.
+Additionally, the authors are invited to submit revised versions of their papers to a special issue of the Journal of Cryptographic Engineering (JCEN).